Matrix7689/BFS-UCS-AStar/README.md

 ## Setup

-Simply make a folder with the "bfs_ucs_astar.cpp", "input.txt" files in the same directory.
+- Simply download this project as a zip, unzip it.
-Use any C++11 IDE or event command prompt, compile and run "bfs_ucs_astar.cpp".
+- Use any C++11 IDE or event command prompt, compile and run "bfs_ucs_astar.cpp".
-The program will auto-generate an "output.txt" file.
+- The program will auto-generate an "output.txt" file with the results inside the text file.

 ## Test Cases

+- "more_test_cases" folder includes 50 *input.txt* files with the expected *output.txt* files.
+- Combination of BFS, UCS and A* test cases with grid sizes upto 100x100.
-"more_test_cases" folder includes 50 input.txt files with the expected output.txt files as well.
-Simply copy the contents of the file and paste it inside "input.txt" in order to try a test case.
+- Simply copy the contents of the file and paste it inside "input.txt" in order to try a test case OR rename the file to *input.txt*.

 ## Miscellaneous Notes
-- The program will only work on a file named "input.txt", *NOT* "input50.txt" or "inputXYZ.txt".
+- The program will only work on a file named "input.txt", **NOT** "input50.txt" or "inputXYZ.txt".
 - The program will overwrite the "output.txt" file if one already exists!
 - UCS and A* test cases could take more time depending on the input grid.
 - The contents of "input.txt" should strictly follow the format mentioned [above](#inputtxt-format), otherwise you may run into an unexpected error.